New U.S. Consulate General Hermosillo Project

 Estimated Local Investment

+The new U.S. Consulate General Hermosillo strikes the balance between national presence and cultural context, with a design that integrates diplomacy and building performance.
 The design’s inspiration was derived from traditional public buildings throughout Mexico; simply massed buildings with openings framed by a balcony, railing, and shade canopy, often showcasing decorative ironwork by local artisans.
+The design palette includes elements like white stucco, stone, iron, and glass, often featuring internal courtyards or atria for a blend of functionality and aesthetics.

 The armature, a reinterpretation of the balcony as a scalar shading element, provides articulation of shade and shadow.
 The openings and screens within the armature provide protection from the sun, shade for the ground, and selectively edited views.

-The project incorporates several notable green features aimed at sustainability and environmental responsibility, including solar photovoltaic (PV) electrical and hot water arrays, stormwater detention and infiltration systems, as well as water-efficient drip irrigation systems utilizing stormwater reuse.
+A model of building performance optimization, the resilient design reduces risk and operating costs associated with utilities and maintenance while enhancing natural hazards adaptation.
+The project incorporates utility optimization features including solar photovoltaic (PV) electrical and hot water arrays, stormwater detention and infiltration systems, as well as water-efficient drip irrigation systems utilizing stormwater reuse.
 Additionally, an automated building controls system, water-conserving plumbing fixtures, and strategic design elements like low heat-gain windows and shading contribute to building-energy reduction.
 The site design prioritizes the use of locally sourced xeric plant species to significantly decrease water consumption in the consulate’s landscape.

-The project is registered with Leadership in Energy and Environmental Design (LEED®), a renowned green building certification program that recognizes exemplary building strategies and practices, with a minimum goal of achieving Silver certification.
+The project is registered with Leadership in Energy and Environmental Design (LEED®), a renowned architectural certification program that recognizes exemplary building strategies and practices, with a minimum goal of achieving Silver certification.

 Art